fommil/fpmortals/manuscript/under-review.md

 important if we want to support a third party class that we cannot redefine.

-Another advantage of typeclasses is the association of data to functionality is at compiletime, as opposed to OOP runtime dynamic dispatch.
-Typeclasses can exist for types that are erased at runtime, allowing us to *derive* typeclasses for ADTs, entirely avoiding the need for runtime reflection whilst being much faster!
-For example, whereas `List` can only have one implementation of a class method, typeclasses allow us to have a different implementation depending on the type of the contents.
+Another advantage of typeclasses is that the association of functionality to data is at compiletime, as opposed to OOP runtime dynamic dispatch.
+For example, whereas the `List` class can only have one implementation of a method, a typeclass method allows us to have a different implementation depending on the `List` contents.

 ### Syntax